 For best results, grow it at a location where it receives filtered bright indirect light.

-Leaving the plant exposed to intense sunlight may sometimes cause the turn yellow at the edges.
+Leaving the plant exposed to intense sunlight or full sun may sometimes cause the turn yellow at the edges.

 The plant can easily be grown as an indoor plant in front of a north-facing window or any window where it receives bright light.

 Sansevieria zeylanica cannot tolerate extreme temperatures.